Please Note: This story has been updated on December 14, 2022.

 NWC Student Registration

-NWC student registration is due Friday, 8 January.
+NWC student registration is due Tuesday 03 January.
 Instructions for completing the registration were in the welcome aboard email you received from the Dean of Students office.
-If you did not receive that email or have questions please contact us (information below).
+If you did not receive that email or have questions, please contact us (information below).
 Please fill out all the information requested to assist us in your registration.

 Arrival to Newport